-- 1. The league attempts to assign and schedule official home plate and base umpires for Majors, AAA, and AA games.
+1. The league attempts to assign and schedule official home plate and base umpires for Majors, AAA, and AA games.
 Ordinarily, the league will not attempt to schedule umpires for A-Ball and T-Ball games.
 When no official home plate umpire is assigned, the home team is responsible for providing the home plate umpire.
 When a base umpire is assigned, and the plate umpire does not show, the assigned base umpire will become the assigned plate umpire.
 When no official base umpire is assigned, or becomes the plate umpire, the visiting team is responsible for providing the base umpire.
 When an official home plate umpire is assigned, but a base umpire is not, or when an assigned base umpire becomes the assigned plate umpire, provision of a base umpire by the visiting team is subject to approval by the official plate umpire.
-In no case will any game be delayed, cancelled or postponed because league umpires are not available. - The home team shall provide the official scorekeeper.
+In no case will any game be delayed, cancelled or postponed because league umpires are not available.
+NOTE: The plate umpire normally stands behind the catcher, but if circumstances dictate otherwise, the umpire may stand behind the pitcher.

+- The home team shall provide the official scorekeeper.
 The umpire will review the scorekeeper's duties and impress upon the scorekeeper that he or she is a game official and not to act as an advisor or cheerleader for their team, although they may respond to questions concerning pitches, outs, scores and batting order. - A manager or coach may not umpire in the same league and level in which they participate.
 In the event that a scheduled umpire is not present, this rule may be waived by agreement of both managers.
-This rule does not apply to T-Ball or A level games.

-For all games played on Yankee or Wrigley fields, the visiting team shall provide an adult announcer.
+This rule does not apply to T-Ball or A level games. - For all games played on Yankee or Wrigley fields, the visiting team shall provide an adult announcer.